-What aspects on driving for work can only the employee be responsible for?
+What aspects of driving for work can only the employee be responsible for?
 Where does employer liability end?

 Yes, but the rules in UK/NI are largely the same and differences would only be those between the insurance policies.

-What are Campion offering that differentiates them from other operators HRLocker customers might consider or already be using?
+What is Campion offering that differentiates them from other operators HRLocker customers might consider or already be using?

 Dedicated claims service